Ancient Coins of Rome as a Republic

 Reproduction without permission is prohibited.

-Related search topics: ancient Roman republic coins for sale, Roman republican coins, ancient Rome republic history, Julius Caesar ancient coin, Marc Antony silver coins for sale, ancient coin dealer Los Angeles California USA
+Related search topics: ancient Roman Republic coins for sale, Roman Republican coins, ancient Rome republic history, Roman Republic silver denarius, Roman republic ancient coins, ancient coin dealer Los Angeles California USA

 Octavian, silver denarius, struck 30-29 BC to commemorate the defeat of Marc Antony and Cleopatra at the battle of Actium!
 Struck just as his transition from Octavian to Augustus.
 Bare head of Octavian right / Octavian in quadriga facing on triumphal arch for Victory at Actium inscribed IMP CAESAR. ref: RSC 123, RIC 267, sear5 #1558.
 20 mm, 3.57 g.
 Fantastic piece!
 GV0697x2: $750 SOLD